bigomics/omicsplayground-doc/overview.rst

 ================================================================================
 Omics Playground is a user-friendly and interactive web-based platform for the analysis and visualization of transcriptomics and proteomics data.
-Currently the platform handles any kind of transcriptomics and proteomics data annotated at the gene/protein level, and supports two species, human and mouse.
-Omics Playground has been in particular devised to also support single cell RNA-seq data, as well as traditional gene expression experiments.
+Currently the platform handles any kind of transcriptomics and proteomics data annotated at the gene/protein level, as well as metabolomics and lipidomics data, supporting more than 300 species.
+Moreoever, the platform supports combinations of the afotermentioned data types in the form of multi-omics data.

 The overview of the platform is shown in the figure below.
 It consists of two main components.
 The first component addresses the data